 }

-The algorithm (alg) claim shall be set to any valid algorithms according to [[RFC7518]].
+• The alg (algorithm) claim SHALL be set to a valid algorithms according to [[RFC7518]].

-The type (typ) claim shall be set to "JWT".
+• The typ (type) claim SHALL be set to "JWT".

-The expiry (exp) claim shall be set to the time when the token expires, in Unix time.
+• The exp (expiry) claim SHALL be set to the Unix timestamp when the token expires.

-The scope (scp) claim shall be set to either a purpose list short name, which logically links to the signal scope as defined in the purpose list, or to a set of signals that the token permits access to.
+• The scp (scope) claim SHALL be set to either a purpose list short name, which logically links to the signal scope as defined in the purpose list, or to a set of signals that the token permits access to.
 Each signal is defined as a JSON object containing the signal path, and the signal permission as shown below.

 {"path":"vss-path", "access_permission":"permission"}